 WYDOT is currently at Step 3 for Prism (IRP) to be at Full Participation.
-Motor Vehicle Services purchased a new program from Celtic to allow them to meet FMCSA standards and to become compliant.
-MVS has the new system up and running and just waiting for the next registration period in the Fall 2018.
 WYDOT is going through the process to add the verbage for "Authority" to allow the denying and suspending of registrations in policy.
-This should be completed by the spring of 2019.
-Things are looking very strong that we will meet the October 2020 deadline.
+This should be completed by the spring of 2020.
+Once this is in policy, it will be presented to Legislature then Wyoming will automatically have the other steps met and will need to have the Prism team check.
+Things are looking very strong that we will meet the

+October 2020 deadline.